 The Reverend David Ruddock was an interim minister for several months.
 The district was formed into a parish and the first Rector, the Reverend Herbert John Rose was appointed in December 1885.
 At the time, there were fewer than 40 families in the area belonging to the Church of England.

 As the population of the area grew, it was clear that the initial facilities would prove inadequate.
 Although the Rectory remained in Vernon Street for some years, a decision was made to sell the church and land and erect a new building in a more central location.
 The foundation stone of St Anne’s was laid on 25th August, 1892, and the partly finished building was dedicated by the Bishop of Sydney, the Right Reverend William Saumarez Smith in July 1893.
 The church was completed in stages, with the final section dedicated in December 1914.
 A church hall was added and extended, and the current Rectory was built adjacent to the church in 1921.

 In late 1905, the foundation stone for a new church at Flemington (Homebush West) was laid.
 Services at St Columba’s began in March 1906 and it remained a branch church of St Anne’s until October 1938, when it became part of the Provisional District (and later, parish) of Homebush and Flemington.
 St Columba’s flourished especially during the 1950s & 1960s.
 Changing demographics eventually led to St Columba’s being recombined with St Anne’s in 1999.
-Regular Anglican services at St Columba’s ceased for the time being in November 2004.
+Regular Anglican services at St Columba’s ceased in November 2004.
 The Department of Education purchased the rectory in June 2016 and the church and hall in October 2017.